OCA/wms/shopfloor_example/readme/DESCRIPTION.rst

-Example on how to override the frontend for Shopfloor app.
+Example on how to create your own scenario.